Women, Spoon, Culture – Simple Broth

 Wisdom – Die Weisheit

 Contemplating the moral of this story, the first reactions, and the wise narrator, I arrived at a few conclusions.
 We all suffer from the tendency to make mistakes.
 That said, the peril of immediacy can unnecessarily aggravate shortcomings.
-Still, there is hope in a universal common sense.
+Still, there is hope common sense prevails.
 The American man was trying to do the right thing, and the Austrian woman was giving him that opportunity.
 Unfortunately, they followed non-converging paths.
 My errors were applying a set of cultural standards on someone who comes from elsewhere and being judgmental.
 It is unfair to expect the foreigner to succeed at a task in the way of the native.
-Furthermore, condemning a population based on one event or situation is a wrong we suffer unto ourselves alone.
+Furthermore, condemning a population, based on one event or situation is a wrong we suffer unto ourselves alone.
 Another obvious lesson is the ineffectiveness of nonverbal communication.
 The fruitlessness of that mode of interaction is more pronounced when we speak to people from other lands.
 Lastly, hiding behind cultural norms does little to diminish the real failing of character.

 Spoon – Der Löffel